it-all/stripe-subscriptions/README.md

-# A Checkout Page for Stripe Subscriptions
+# A Simple Landing Page for Stripe Subscriptions
+This uses an array of your Stripe subscription plans to generate the HTML and JavaScript necessary to redirect your site visitors to the Stripe checkout upon plan selection.

 ## Usage
 Copy .env.example to .env